← All docs

 The platform does not hold, route, or process money.
 It verifies identities, facilitates contracts, and records that transactions happened.
 Money moves between verified parties through existing infrastructure.

-This means: no money transmission license needed.
-No funds held in escrow.
-No regulatory burden of being a payment processor.
+Result: no money transmission license needed, no funds held in escrow, no regulatory burden of being a payment processor.

 The Split Approach